91159 Environmental Remediation

 Teaching and learning strategies

-This subject is delivered through laboratory practicals, lectures, online learning modules, independent research activities, and a field trip.
+This subject is delivered through laboratory practicals, lectures, online learning, independent research, and a field trip.

-There are online, tutorial-style lectures each week throughout the semester.
-The lecture series is closely linked to the practical components of the subject, as well as assessments, and contain learning activities relevant to the topics.
-Engaging with lectures is essential to developing a full understanding of the subject material.
+The lecture series explores the science and evidence behind environmental degradation and effective remediation practices.
+These lectures directly connect to the practical components of the subject, as well as assessments.
+Engaging with lectures is essential to developing a full understanding of the practical approaches for environmental remediation.

-The laboratory practicals feature microcosm simulation experiments to determine whether environmental remediation plans for a given contamination event could translate to larger scales.
-Activities include working in teams to simulate an oceanic oil spill using model ecosystems and real crude oil, working independently to phytoremediate a hazardous contaminant from degraded soil, and learning to identify a range of highly invasive plant species.
+The laboratory practical activities include working in teams to simulate an oceanic oil spill and practice remediation techniques with model ecosystems and real crude oil, independent work to phytoremediate hazardous pollutants from degraded soils, and training to identify a range of highly invasive plant species.

-The field trip to a restored and biologically-diverse field site in New South Wales is an essential learning component for the subject.
-Details of the field trip will be available on Canvas before the semester commences and discussed in more detail during the semester.
+The full-day field trip provides first-hand experience of a restored and biologically-diverse site in New South Wales with active community connections.
+Dates and times for the field trip are available in Canvas and will be discussed in detail closer to the trip.

 Content (topics)

-This subject explores a diverse variety of content focused on the important topics of:
+This subject explores a diverse variety of content including:

-3. Conducting site assessments following Australian EPA guidelines
+- Conducting site assessments following Australian EPA standards

 Assessment